-Kevin Byrne is in his second season head men's basketball coach at Ohio Northern University.
+Kevin Byrne is in his third season head men's basketball coach at Ohio Northern University.

 Byrne came to Ohio Northern after a 4-year stint at Massachusetts Institute of Technology, where he served as their associate head coach, and brings 13 years of coaching experience and three years of experience playing professional basketball to the Polar Bears.